 Well, that might have cleared some doubts you had regarding successful CB radio service installation.
 So, now you’re ready to perform a correct tuning for your antenna so that you can work efficiently with your CB radio service.
 Cool.

-Let’s make sure you are really ready.
+Let’s make sure you are ready.
 Here are the prerequisites that will be necessary if you wish to successfully pull it off:

 - Plenty of space around the vehicle: You need to have plenty of open space around the vehicle to get an accurate reading.
 What this means is that you should find a spot where there are no trees, buildings, and other major obstructions about 20 meters from the center of your vehicle.